The congruence subgroup property for mapping class groups and the residual finiteness of hyperbolic groups: Omnipotence

-The corresponding result for surface groups was then proved by Bajpai \cite{bajpai_omnipotence_2007} (see also \cite{wilton_virtual_2010}).
+The corresponding result for surface groups was proved by Bajpai \cite{bajpai_omnipotence_2007} (see also \cite{wilton_virtual_2010}).
 Via a much deeper argument using the machinery of special cube complexes, Wise extended Theorem \ref{thm: Omnipotence of free groups} to all virtually special hyperbolic groups \cite[Theorem 16.6]{wise_structure_2021}.
-The key ingredient in Wise's proof is his malnormal special quotient theorem, which enables one to Dehn fill while preserving residual finiteness.
+The key ingredient in Wise's proof is his malnormal special quotient theorem \cite[Theorem 12.2]{wise_structure_2021}, which enables one to Dehn fill while preserving residual finiteness.

-Recent advances in our understanding of Dehn fillings of hierarchically hyperbolic groups \cite{behrstock_combinatorial_????,dahmani_normal_2018,dahmani_dehn_2021} make it possible to prove a similar result for pseudo-Anosovs in finite-index subgroups of mapping class groups, assuming that every hyperbolic group is residually finite.
+Recent advances in our understanding of Dehn fillings of hierarchically hyperbolic groups \cite{behrstock_combinatorial_2024,dahmani_normal_2018,dahmani_dehn_2021} make it possible to prove a similar result for pseudo-Anosovs in finite-index subgroups of mapping class groups, assuming that every hyperbolic group is residually finite.
 The following theorem is proved by Sisto in Appendix \ref{app: Omnipotence via HHGs}.

-\begin{theorem}[Sisto] Let $\Sigma$ be an orientable, hyperbolic surface of finite type and let $\Gamma$ be a subgroup of finite index in $\Mod(\Sigma)$.
+\begin{theorem}[Sisto] Let $\Sigma$ be a connected, orientable, hyperbolic surface of finite type and let $\Gamma$ be a subgroup of finite index in $\Mod(\Sigma)$.
 Suppose that every hyperbolic group is residually finite.
-Then every finite, malnormal family $\{\langle \phi_i\rangle\}$ of subgroups of $\Gamma$, with each $\phi_i$ pseudo-Anosov, is omnipotent. \end{theorem}
+Then every finite, independent set of pseudo-Anosovs $\{\phi_i\}$ in $\Gamma$ is omnipotent. \end{theorem}

-\begin{remark} Omnipotence does not naively pass to subgroups of finite-index.
-Therefore, Theorem \ref{thm: HHG theorem} cannot be replaced with the simpler statement that malnormal families of pseudo-Anosov subgroups of mapping class groups are omnipotent. \end{remark}
+\begin{remark} Omnipotence does not naively pass to subgroups of finite index.
+Therefore, Theorem \ref{thm: HHG theorem} cannot be replaced with the simpler statement that finite independent sets of pseudo-Anosovs in mapping class groups are omnipotent. \end{remark}

 Theorem \ref{thm: HHG theorem} is the only place that the assumption that hyperbolic groups are residually finite is used in the proof of Theorem \ref{thm: Main theorem}.
 Therefore, an unconditional proof of Theorem \ref{thm: HHG theorem} would give an unconditional proof of the congruence subgroup property for mapping class groups.